ComputationalBiomechanicsLab/isaac/README.md

 1. Using `ssh` to connect a terminal to `isaac`
 2. Launching a personal VNC server on `isaac`
 3. Opening an SSH tunnel to the VNC server
-4. Setting up a VNC client (VNC Viewer) on your computer
+4. Setting up a VNC client on your computer
 5. Using the VNC client to connect to your VNC server via the SSH tunnel

+---
 ### 1. Connect to the server with SSH <a name="walkthrough-step-1"></a>

 > ℹ️ **Note**: this assumes you already have SSH credentials